International Dinner Series 2018

 Delight in the taste and culture of countries around the world through the annual International Dinners Series at the University of Minnesota Crookston.
 The 2018 series highlights the Hmong, Cayman, and Zimbabwe cultures, and concludes with the International Dinner Finale.

-The dinners are scheduled for Monday, March 5, Monday, March 19, and Monday, March 26, with the finale on Wednesday, April 4.
+The dinners are scheduled for Monday, March 5 (moved to Tuesday, March 6 due to weather), Monday, March 19, and Monday, March 26, with the finale on Wednesday, April 4.
 All dinners begin at 6 p.m. in Bede Ballroom, Sargeant Student Center.
 For tickets and information, contact Rae French at 218-281-8339 (rfrench.umn.edu).
 Tickets are limited and a savings is available when purchasing tickets for the entire series.

 Individual tickets for adults: $20 for meals in March and $25 for the final International Dinner on April 4; Individual tickets for students: $10 meals in March; $15 for the final International Dinner in April; Series tickets: Complete ticket set for all 4 meals are $75 for adults; Students (18 and under) are $65.

 These dinners are family friendly and a highlight for people interested in culture, musical entertainment and cuisine.